LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 v.
 If someone `unearths` facts or evidence about something bad, they discover them with difficulty. usually they were being kept secret or were being lied about. n.[C] An `ornament` is an attractive object that you display in your home or in your garden. n.[U] You can use `pottery` to refer to pots, dishes, and other objects which are made from clay and then baked in an oven until they are hard.

+## 2022/10/31

+It is a suitable location for a `cactus`.
+Harry carefully picked the `bloom`.
+Sometimes the home environment just isn't `conducive` to reading.
+He is `furious` at the way his wife has been treated.
+They went to prison because they violated the blaw. v.If something `tends` to happen, it usuallty happens or it often happens. adj.
+Someone or something that is `tender` expresses gentle and caring feelings. adj.
+An `aquatic` animal or plant lives or grows on or in water. v.If someone `boasts` about something that they have done or that they own, they talk about it very proudly, in a way that other people may find irritating or offensive. adj.
+Something that is `delicate` is small and beautifully shaped.